• Sign In

 Smoke Staining

-This is the side effects of restricted flue dimensions from either negligence of maintenance (excessive built-up) or construction defects (undersized flue area).
+This is the side effect of restricted flue dimensions from either negligence of maintenance (excessive build-up) or construction defects (undersized flue area).
 While it may not be visually apparent, smoke is "curling" outside the fireplace, and contacting the above surface.

 Smoke Re-entry